paragkatkar/katacoda-scenarios-1/understanding-java-rmi/step04.md

+## Objective
+The objective of this lesson is to demontrate how to compile the Java code for RMI client.

 We need to compile the `.java` file that defines the client that will call the remote method, `echo(String message)` on the Java server we defined in the previous step.

+## Steps

+**Step 1:** Compile the Java source code for the RMI client

 Click the following command to execute the compilation in the Katacoda interactive terminal.